-10 Petitioner and Patent Owner agreed to this construction during litigation.
 X. DETAILED EXPLANATION OF GROUNDS

-As detailed below, each challenged claim is unpatentable.
-Schrum discloses an mRNA composition encoding an antigen.
-In Schrum, Patent Owner disclosed the same standard mRNA and lipid nanoparticle components that it later claimed in the '600 patent.
-And, through its incorporation of Geall, Schrum discloses encoding the spike (S) protein of a betacoronavirus, SARS-CoV, in an mRNA composition, i.e., an mRNA vaccine (Ground 1).
+Each challenged claim is unpatentable.
+In Schrum, Patent Owner disclosed the same standard mRNA and lipid nanoparticle components later claimed in the '127 patent.
+Schrum also discloses, including through its incorporation of Geall, encoding the spike (S) protein of a betacoronavirus, SARS-CoV, in an mRNA vaccine to induce an immune response thereto (Ground 1).
 But, even if Schrum did not incorporate Geall, numerous other references, such as Geall, Yang, and Altmeyer, identified the S protein of a betacoronavirus, SARS-CoV, as a key antigen to be encoded in nucleic acid vaccines, including mRNA vaccines (Grounds 2, 3, and 4, respectively).
-Accordingly, the challenged claims of the '600 patent are unpatentable as both anticipated by and obvious in view of the prior art cited by Petitioner.
+Accordingly, the challenged claims of the '127 patent are unpatentable as both anticipated by and obvious in view of the prior art.